nollenr/CloudFormationVPC/README.md

 # Cockroach Database CloudFormation Template
-AWS CloudFormation Template for generating: VPC, Internet Gateway, Subnets, RouteTables and Security Groups, EC2 Instances, installing CorkroachDB and certificate.
+AWS CloudFormation Template for generating: VPC, Internet Gateway, Subnets, RouteTables and Security Groups, EC2 Instances, installing CorkroachDB and certificates.
+The cloudformation template usually takes less than 2 minutes to execute.

 Once the infrastructre has been created, node and root certs will be generated and cockroachDB will be started (no init)

-Running this Cloudformation Template in multiple Regions will allow you to create a Mulit-Region Cockroach Cluster, but there are a few extra steps to follow such as peering the VPCs, modifying route tables and security groups (see instructions below).
+Running this Cloudformation Template in multiple Regions will allow you to create a Mulit-Region Cockroach Cluster, but there are a few extra steps to follow such as peering the VPCs, modifying route tables and security groups ([see instructions below](#multi-region)).

 Note that when the CloudFormation stack is deleted, all resources created by the template in a region are deleted as well.